TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 The project comes pre-configured with the following:

-- Plugins: LIGO, SmartPy, Flextesa, Taquito, Jest
+- Plugins: LIGO, SmartPy, Tezbox, Taquito, Jest
 - A LIGO smart contract: `hello-tacos.mligo`.
-- A default environment named `development`, configured to target a local flextesa sandbox
+- A default environment named `development`, configured to target a local Tezbox sandbox
 - An environment named `testing`, configured to target the Ghostnet testnet
 - Native Taqueria testing (Taqueria Jest plugin)